Build Your First Integration

 Next, we want to send a message to Slack for each incomplete item.
 Within the Else branch, add a Slack component, Post Message step.

-Up until now, steps we've added have not required additional connection configuration or credentials.
-This step will take additional setup.
-Make sure that you have created a Slack OAuth app and have access to a Slack workspace (see docs).
+Until now, the steps we've added have not required additional connection configuration or credentials.
+This step will require additional setup.
+Ensure you have created a Slack OAuth app and have access to a Slack workspace (see docs).

-Click the Configuration Wizard button on the top of your screen and edit your Slack Connection config variable.
+Click the Configuration Wizard button at the top of your screen and edit your Slack Connection config variable.
 Enter your Client ID, Client Secret, and Signing Secret from the Slack app you created.

-Configure your test runner to use your test Slack workspace by clicking Test Configuration on the bottom of the screen, and select Test-instance configuration - that will open up a configuration wizard for your test instance.
+Configure your test runner to use your test Slack workspace by clicking Test Configuration at the bottom of the screen and selecting Test-instance configuration - this will open the configuration wizard for your test instance.

 Now, configure the Slack step to send a message to a channel in your Slack workspace.